Hemoptysis (band): Formation and Who Needs a Shepherd? (2007–2009)

 Masaki Murashita (guitar/vocals) and Travis Thune (drums) were introduced by way of a mutual friend in February 2007.
 Bass player Sunao Arai, who had practiced with the band for several months, became an official member in February 2008.
 Brian Bieganski joined the band as lead guitarist, later that year.
 While they originally practiced with a singer, Masaki eventually stepped up as the band's front man.
-In naming the band, Travis' wife, a pharmacist specializing in infectious diseases, suggested Hemoptysis, a medical term meaning the coughing up of blood.
+In naming the band, Travis' wife, a pharmacist, Stephanie Thune, specializing in infectious diseases, suggested Hemoptysis, a medical term meaning the coughing up of blood.

 Hemoptysis entered a recording studio in June 2008 to record "Who Needs A Shepherd?"
 The 5 song EP was recorded by Steve Conley (F5), mastered by Maor Appelbaum.
 Guitarist Jack Fliegler replaced Brian Bieganski shortly after the EP release on September 22, 2008.
 "Who Needs A Shepherd?," along with strong live performances led to the band being named "Metal Artist of The Year" by the 2009 Phoenix Music Awards.